SteamedGit/stocksCandlestick/README.md

 # stocksCandlestick

 ## Overview
-Get data from AlphaVantage and IEXCloud public apis about stocks, indexes etc..
-Create candlestick plot with macd from data.
-Daily data is stored in sqlite3 database.
+Store, plot and do calculations with data about stocks/indexes from AlphaVantage and IEXCloud public apis.
+Daily data from AlphaVantage stored in sqlite3 database.
+Live data from IEXCloud is not stored.
+Create candlestick plots with macd from data.
+Calculate percentage change over specified intervals.
+Search for data corresponding to specific dates stored in database.

 ## How to use
 * Install packages listed in requirements.txt
 * Create /db in base dir.
-* Run the setupdb.py to create a sqlite database with tables for apple, microsoft and snp500 etf.(last 100 days of data)
+* Run the setupdb.py to create a sqlite database with tables for apple, microsoft and snp500 etf.
+(Last 100 days of data for simplicity sake.
+Larger sets of data are more likely to require adjustments.)
 * Database will be in /db.
 * Running apple.py, microsoft.py or snp500.py in src will update its data, print out last daily entry and print latest data about stock sale price from IEXCloud.